ZiadAntar/Human-Emotion-detection/README.md

 # Human-Emotion-detection
-Human Emotion detection streamlit application
+Human Emotion detection streamlit application to detection whether the person is happy or sad or etc.